fleetdm/fleet/docs/Using Fleet/GitOps.md

     server_url: https://instance.fleet.com
   ```

-TODO is SMTP down from new fleetctl-apply.md doc
+TODO is SMTP down from new fleetctl-apply.md doc.
+Then gut the fleetctl-apply doc and point to this one.

 ## Environment variables